massif-press/lancer-data/README.md

 anything else will appear in the UI on the "Frequency" line but will be treated as if it were `Unlimited`

-### Other
-"Other" Actions are treated as Free Actions but arranged into the "Other" menu in the Player Active Mode.

 # Deployables
 Deployables encompass anything that can and should be tracked in the Player's Deployable Tracker, specifically Deployable and Drone-tagged equipment.
 The `deployables` field takes an array of the `IDeployableData` object as follows: